openshift-service-mesh/federation/docs/enhancements/1-crds-and-controllers.md

 but it will not manage resource for egress gateway, i.e. `Gateway` and `VirtualService`.
 This is because there will be only one gateway and one virtual service for all imported services, so there would be N owners for 1 resource.
-Therefore, resources for egress gateway will need dedicated controllers, and their owner will be `FederatedServicePolicy`.
+Therefore, resources for egress gateway will need dedicated controllers, and their owner will be `FederationServiceRules`.

 Example controller implementation:
 ```go